RamonBell/my_ha_setup/README.md

 </div>
 <p><font size="3">
 I run my system on a Dell Optiplex 790 that is used from a doctor's office.
-I wiped it and put Promox on it as its operating system.
-I followed this repo and it took me twenty minutes to get it up and running: https://github.com/whiskerz007/proxmox_hassos_install.
+I wiped it and Run Unraid on it as its operating system. .
 I moved away from cloud based devices and all my smart home deivces are run locally via MQTT.

 # Table of Contents